goblinhack/isoread/README.md

 isoread
 =======

-Extract an ISO a single file at a time without need for root.
-Needs isoinfo.
+Extract all the files in an ISO via isoread.
+No need for root access.

+FYI 7z can also do the same (as can fuse) but this tool depends only on isoread

 Usage: isoread -i <file> -o <outdir>